Caitlin Foord: Senior national team, 2011–present

 Foord made her debut for the Australia national team, the Matildas, on 12 May 2011 in a friendly against New Zealand in Gosford.
 She scored a goal in her debut, as Australia won the match 3–0.

 At the age of 16, Foord was named to the Matildas squad for the 2011 FIFA Women's World Cup in Germany.
 Foord started in two of the three group matches as a right back.
 She then started in the midfield for Australia's quarter-final match against Sweden.
 She returned to the full-back position after Ellyse Perry was substituted for Tameka Butt in the 59th minute.
 The Matildas were eliminated from the competition after losing the match 3–1.
 Foord was given the "Best Young Player" award for the tournament.
 As a result of her play at the 2011 Women's World Cup, Foord was named AFC Youth Player of the year for 2011.

 Foord was named to the Australian roster for the 2014 AFC Women's Asian Cup.
 She appeared in all 5 matches for Australia and scored a goal in their 2–2 draw against Japan in the group stage.
 Australia lost 1–0 to Japan in the final, but had already clinched a qualifying spot at the 2015 FIFA Women's World Cup.

-In 2015 Foord was named to her second World Cup squad, this time as a forward.
-At the 2015 World Cup, Foord played every minute of Australia's five matches, as the Matildas were eliminated in the quarter-finals by AFC rival, Japan.
+In 2015, Foord was named to her second World Cup squad, this time as a forward.
+At the 2015 World Cup, Foord played every minute of Australia's five matches, with the Matildas eliminated in the quarter-finals by AFC rival, Japan.

 Foord competed in her first Olympics in 2016.
 She scored a goal in Australia's 2–2 draw against Germany in the group stage.
 Australia was eliminated in the quarter-finals by Brazil on penalties.